andyhorn/Debounce/README.md

                 Thread.Sleep(delay);

                 // Call the Debounce method as often as you want, it will only execute the function
-                // if there is a pause long enough to reach the specified interval (in this case, 500ms). debouncer.Debounce();
+                // if there is a pause long enough between calls to reach the specified interval (in this case, 500ms). debouncer.Debounce();
             }
-        }

-        // This function will execute if 500ms elapses after a Debounce call.
-It will then set
-        // the flag to true, which will cause the while loop in Main to exit. static void Function()
-        {
-            _executed = true;
-            Console.WriteLine("Function executed!");
         }
     }
 }